Welcome

 MBE Syllabus

-For MBE, you are required to understand the law of inchoate crimes and the role of parties in criminal liability.
-In your revision, focus on:
+For the MBE, you are required to understand the law of inchoate crimes and the role of parties in criminal liability, with a focus on the following syllabus points:

 • How solicitation differs from attempt and conspiracy.

-• The doctrine of merger as it applies to solicitation.
+• The doctrine of merger as it applies to solicitation and the completed offense.

 • Defenses to solicitation, including withdrawal and impossibility.

-• The liability of parties for inchoate offenses.
+• The liability of parties for inchoate offenses, especially the relationship between solicitation and accomplice liability.

 Test Your Knowledge